Citroën FAF: Pre-FAF cars

 The FAF idea coincided with the widespread production of Baby Brousse 2CV-based vehicles in many countries, so the two often overlap.

 In 1969, Citroën's Vietnamese subsidiary began building La Dalat, the first automobile manufactured in Vietnam.
 Production ended when Americans departed Saigon in 1975 at the end of the Vietnam War.
 In total, 3880 Dalats were built.

 In 1972, the Greek firm Namco began production of the Pony.
 This was the most successful version of these 'simplified' 2CV utility vehicles, selling 30,000 units.
 The Pony was exported as well, including to the United States of America.
-Production of this "poor man’s jeep," that benefitted from special tax rules, ended in 1983, two years after Greece joined the European Union.
+Production of this "poor man's jeep," that benefitted from special tax rules, ended in 1983, two years after Greece joined the European Union.
 67% of the parts were of Greek origin.

 An attempt to start production in Sri Lanka by the Ceylon Transport Board in the early 1970s failed due to a dispute over royalties, but a prototype was displayed at the Republic Day celebrations in 1974.

 Various kit car style bodies inspired by the FAF and Méhari, such as Belgium's VanClee, were also developed.

+The car was produced and sold in Iran under the name "Mehari," though it was not a plastic-bodied car like the other Mehari.
+About 9,000 were produced in the 1970s.
+They came in at least red, green and blue but by the late 1970s most on the street were light blue.